 *For undergraduate Direct Loans, the subsidized portion (based on need) cannot exceed: $3,500 for freshmen, $4,500 for sophomores, or $5,500 for juniors and seniors.

-*Dependent students whose parents are unable to obtain a PLUS Loan are eligible for additional Unsubsidized Stafford Loans at the independent student level.
+*Dependent students whose parents are unable to obtain a PLUS Loan are eligible for Additional Unsubsidized Loans up to the independent student level amount.

-*Dependent students who were awarded additional Unsubsidized Stafford Loans due to parent’s ineligibility for PLUS Loans are limited to independent student aggregate levels.
+*Dependent students who were awarded Additional Unsubsidized Loans due to parent’s ineligibility for PLUS Loans are limited to independent student aggregate levels.

 **This includes graduate-level subsidized loans which were discontinued as of July 1, 2012.

-Once a student has reached their annual or aggregate Direct Stafford Loan limits, s/he must explore alternative funding options.
+Once a student has reached their annual or Aggregate Direct Loan limits, s/he must explore alternative funding options.

 Federal Direct PLUS Loan (Parent and Graduate)